 Instructional services can be arranged as a one-time group visit for students and faculty looking to explore primary resource materials in their subject disciplines.
 Librarians can also work with faculty to develop semester-length assignments requiring students to visit the Special Collections Department and acquire hands-on scholarly experience with archival manuscript collections and rare books.
 Sessions may be scheduled for regular class meeting times or as an additional class.

 Faculty or staff wishing to schedule course-related instruction should contact a Special Collections librarian.
-For general inquires about instruction visit Special Collections or contact Laurie Rizzo, coordinator for Special Collections instruction +1 (302) 831-6518.
+For general inquires about instruction, visit Special Collections or contact Curtis Small, coordinator for Special Collections instruction +1 (302) 831-6518.
 If a particular librarian has taught your class before, you may also contact that person directly to arrange an instruction session.